 And really anything else you can think of to use for obstacles to add fun to your course.
 Get creative!
 I made a course right in my living room using my yoga mat, plants, books, and even candle sticks.

 You can make a themed course or even create flags for each hole number!
 Don’t have a putter?
 Create one using PVC pipe and an elbow piece!
-Get more ideas for creating your own mini golf course from eHow and My Kids’ Adventure.
+Get more ideas for creating your own mini golf course from eHow and Scout Life.

 Indoor Practice Sessions